birajbhow/document-management-api/README.md

   ii) List:

-    - Use the /api/document/list endpoint to list all the uploaded documents
+    - Use the /api/document/list endpoint to list all the uploaded documents in ascending order of name (default)
+    - Same endpoint can be used to change the order (asc/desc by name)

   iii) Delete: